MetaMask/metamask-docs/wallet/how-to/use-non-evm-networks/starknet/send-starknet-transactions.md

 ## Send a transaction

-Send a transaction using the `starknet.account.execute()` function:
+Send a Starknet transaction using the following:

 <Tabs>
   <TabItem value="get-starknet" default>